 Pears are one of the star fruits of the season, and showcasing them in a simple tart with almonds is a great idea.
 Also knows as the French tarte bordaloue aux poivres.

-It's similar to the Apricot Raspberry Tart, but different fruits make a huge difference.
+But different fruits make a huge difference.
 How sweet or acidic they are, whether they are berries or stone fruit or if they have to be peeled.
 Details that change the final result.

 - Pears: fresh are always encouraged, but this tart can be made with canned pears.
 If available, try to choose unsweetened ones, as the almond filling is sweet enough.
 Some recipes use poached pears (cooked) but I like raw ones that will have some bite after they're baked.